Inflectra/spira-documentation/docs/IDE_Integration/Visual Studio Code.md

 ### Refreshing Manually

-Running \'Spira - Refresh\' in the command palette or hitting alt+s, alt+r by default on windows will refresh manually.
+Running 'Spira - Refresh' in the command palette or hitting alt+s, alt+r by default on windows will refresh manually.

 ## Creating a new Task

-You can easily create a new task in VS Code by running \'Spira - Create New Task\' in the command palette or by hitting alt+s, alt+t on windows.
+You can easily create a new task in VS Code by running 'Spira - Create New Task' in the command palette or by hitting alt+s, alt+t on windows.
 This will take any highlighted text and dump it into the name prompt.
 Feel free to change the name if you like.